ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 ## Resetting due dates

-If you previously worked on a collection of verses but now would like to reset any progress you made, choose **Reset due dates** from the menu.
+If you haven't been working on a particular collection for a while, sometimes its convenient to reset all of the verse due dates.
+You can do that by choosing **Reset due dates** from the menu.
 This essentially makes them all like newly added verses.

 Try that now.
 Reset your progress for the **Hebrews 11** collection.